sundgenomics/sundgenomics.github.io/sequencing_sensitive_data.md

 ### Patient sequences can contain sensitive data

-NGS sequences derived from living persons have a potential to contain sensitive personal data subjected to GDPR and Danish National Data protection law, therefore you should think if your sequencing project will need safe handling/storage procedures suited for handling sensitive personal data.
+NGS sequences derived from living persons can contain sensitive personal data subjected to GDPR and Danish National Data protection law, therefore you should think if your sequencing project will need safe handling/storage procedures suited for handling sensitive personal data.
 You need to obtain a permission from your local Data Protection Agency and consent from the study subjects to store the data on special repositories.
-You can use [EMBL-EBI submission wizard](https://www.ebi.ac.uk/submission/) to understand where your data should be uploaded.
+You can use [EMBL-EBI submission wizard](https://www.ebi.ac.uk/submission/) to understand where your data should be uploaded for publication.

 Not all sequencing technologies produce sensitive data - please consider if you can select a sequencing method that restricts the possibility of re-identification of individuals from a raw sequencing file.